stashed/docs/docs/guides/latest/batch-backup/overview.md

 8. The BackupSession controller (inside sidecar for sidecar model or inside the operator itself for job model) watches for `BackupSession` crd.

 9. When it finds a `BackupSession` it starts the backup process immediately(for job model a job is created for taking backup) for the individual targets.
-Stash operator controls the restore order if the `executionOrder` is set to `Sequential`.
+Stash operator enforces the backup order if the `executionOrder` is set to `Sequential`.

 10. The individual targets complete their backup process independently and update their respective fields in `BackupSession` status.